 Alan Ward is an artist, designer and collaborator based in Manchester, UK.
 His personal projects and photographic works are based around the subject of ‘place’ including Costumbre (ritual), and Chateau Series I & II, the latter resulting in a publication with poet Helen Tookey entitled Telling the Fractures.
 The projects are often informed by research and archives, whether these be personal or institutional.
 And increasingly community engagement has become a significant part of outcomes.

 Ward has just delivered a major exhibition and publication after a long-term photographic research project based around a collection of re-discovered 1920s glass negatives purchased from eBay.
 The exhibition and book titled ‘Photographs from Another Place’ showed at the Williamson Art Gallery & Museum in December 2019 – February 2020, and will tour to Norwich Cathedral in 2021.

-He is currently working on a public art commission with artist Neville Gabie for Cambridge City Council to commemorate the role of Parker’s Piece as the birthplace of the ‘1848 Cambridge Rules’, which helped establish the modern game of football.
+He is also completing a public art commission with artist Neville Gabie for Cambridge City Council to commemorate the role of Parker’s Piece as the birthplace of the ‘1848 Cambridge Rules’, which helped establish the modern game of football.
 It is titled: Written in stone / interpreted worldwide / brought back to Cambridge.
-Ward is also engaged in a long-term photographic research project based around a collection of re-discovered 1920s glass negatives purchased from ebay.

 In 2014, Citizen Manchester a two year artist residency with Dan Dubowitz at Manchester Central Library during its refurbishment, culminated in an exhibition of interventions at both the Central Library and Manchester Art Gallery.
 A significant publication by Manchester University Press accompanied the exhibition (designed by Ward).